 The city of Burbank has established a voluntary program for the retrofit of existing wood frame residential buildings with soft, weak, or open front walls.
-The Burbank Municipal Code Title 9, Chapter 1, Article 7, Division 4 requires that Chapter A4 of the 2012 International Existing Building Code (IEBC) be followed as part of this voluntary effort.
+The Burbank Municipal Code Title 9, Chapter 1, Section16-A300 adopts Chapter A4 of the 2019 California Existing Building Code (CEBC) be followed as part of this voluntary effort.

 - Two or more stories

 - Occupants are transient in nature (IEBC, R-1) or contain more than two dwelling units for more permanent occupants (IEBC, R-2)